risahruth/java_lab_programs/README.md

 Week 2:This week program consists of applying simple and basic concepts of java and with the usage of some simple logic.
-Week 3:This week's programs consist of simple games which uses basic logics of coding to run Week 4:My week 4 program consists of programs using constructor usage, static methods usage and nested class implication
+Week 3:This week's programs consist of simple games which uses basic logics of coding to run Week 4:My week 4 program consists of programs using constructor usage, static methods usage and nested class implication Week 5:My week 5 programs consists of string implementation and usages of string functions in java